-As companies across industries face increasing pressure to improve their ESG (environmental, social, and governance) performance, they need tools to measure, reduce, and report the impact of their supply chains—specifically carbon emissions.
+As companies across industries face increasing pressure to improve their ESG (environmental, social, and governance) performance, they need ESG software solutions and tools to measure, reduce, and report the impact of their supply chains—specifically carbon emissions.
 But tracking and reporting supply chain emissions is easier said than done.

 Data from the CDP (formerly Carbon Disclosure Project) 2020 Global Supply Chain Report estimates that an average company’s supply chain greenhouse gas (GHG) emissions—that is to say, scope 3 emissions—are about 11.4 times greater than those generated by a company’s direct operations.
 CDP, which holds the world’s largest environmental database, has also found that companies could face $120 billion in additional costs from environmental risks stemming from their supply chains across the next five years.
 But a recent BCG study shows that only 10% of companies fully measure emissions.
 The gap?
 Scope 3.